gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week7.md

 #### Recommended charges (offences)

+1. Determine the *actus reas* and *mens reas* of the charge

+2. Distinguish *rashness* and *negligence* for this case since they bring about different tiers of punishment
+    * Negligence (the legal term), refers to explicit breach of duty laid out in contract
+    * Rashness means doing an act with the **consciousness of a risk that evil consequences will follow** but with the **hope that it will not**.

 * IO recommends charge of 1 count of s304A of penal code *(causing death by rash or negligent act)*
 >  **304A**: Whoever causes the death of any person by doing any ***rash or negligent act*** not amounting to culpable homicide, shall be punished by...
-		(a) in the case of a rash act, with imprisonment for a term which may extend to 5 years, or with fine, or with both; or (b) in the case of a negligent act, with imprisonment for a term which may extend to 2 years, or with fine, or with both.
+>       (a) in the case of a rash act, with imprisonment for a term which may extend to 5 years, or with fine, or with both; or
+>       (b) in the case of a NEGLIGENT act, with imprisonment for a term which may extend to 2 years, or with fine, or with both.
+>  **Sale of Food Act 1973** S5, S19
 * AGC previously affirmed conditional warning for 44 other cases

 #### Relevant evidence